 Cities of Living Wood

-Wood Elves reject the tenets of civilization that are at odds with the Heartwoods; their move between settlements of shaped living trees.
+Wood Elves reject the tenets of civilization that are at odds with the Heartwoods; dwelling in settlements of living trees which they have shaped, existing in perfect harmony with the wider forest.
 They may sleep in the huge branches of giant trees, under enormous roots, in caves or on a bed of leaves.
 Over the years, as their connection to the Heartwood grew, the forest changed to accommodate its new protectors.
 There are many cosy nooks and crannies, secluded clearings with soft grass, nests of vines suspended above ground.
 Of course, the Elves have great survival skills and can easily fashion shelters from dead wood, but they only do it when travelling outside the Heartwood; within it they know there’s always a good spot nearby.
 The Treelords and other dryads can simply plant themselves anywhere.

 In the same vein, Elves do not use metal at all, only natural materials: pelt, wood, stone, bone, insect carapace, hair, grass and leaves… A lot of their wooden objects are shaped not by carving the wood, but by using magic to make branches grow into the desired shape.
 Most Elves are very skilled in all kinds of crafting, and their priests and druids can use magic to help with more complex things.